-40 of the I/O lines are combined into five 8-bit ports.
+A total of 40 I/O lines are combined into five 8-bit ports.

 Many I/O lines of the EM1000 also serve as inputs or outputs of special function modules, such as serial ports.
-Majority of those lines need to be correctly configured as inputs or outputs — this won't happen automatically.
-Several lines — such as TX and RX lines of the serial port when in the UART mode — are configured as outputs and inputs automatically when the serial port (or some other hardware block) is enabled.
-For details see "Platform-dependent Programming Information inside the EM1000 platform documentation (TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual).
+The majority of those lines need to be correctly configured as inputs or outputs — this won't happen automatically.
+Several lines — such as the TX and RX lines of a serial port when in the UART mode — are configured as outputs and inputs automatically when the serial port (or some other hardware block) is enabled.
+For details, see the EM1000 platform documentation.

 Each I/O line has a weak pull-up resistor that prevents the line from floating when the output buffer is tri-stated.